How Much Wind Can A Tent Handle? (Explained)

 However, most tents can withstand winds of up to 30-40 mph, while some high-end models can withstand winds of up to 60-70 mph.
 Let’s further explore some of these factors.

-Factors That Affect Tent Wind Resistance
+Factors Affecting a Tent’s Wind Resistance

 Tent Design